 This accumulation weakens the steel along these features, leading to embrittlement.

 The researchers also found the first direct evidence that clusters of niobium carbide within the steel trap hydrogen in such a way that it cannot readily move to the dislocations and crystal boundaries to cause embrittlement.

 This effect has the potential to be used to design steels that can resist embrittlement.

-Lead researcher Dr Yi-Sheng Chen from the Australian Centre for Microscopy and Microanalysis and Faculty of Engineering at the University of Sydney said these findings were an important step to finding a safe solution to produce, store and transport hydrogen.
+Lead researcher Dr Yi-Sheng Chen from the Australian Centre for Microscopy and Microanalysis and Faculty of Engineering said these findings were an important step to finding a safe solution to produce, store and transport hydrogen.

 “These findings are vital for designing embrittlement-resistant steel; the carbides offer a solution to ensuring high-strength steels are not prone to early fracture and reduced toughness in the presence of hydrogen,” Dr Chen said.

-Senior author Professor Julie Cairney from the Australian Centre for Microscopy and Microanalysis and Faculty of Engineering at the University of Sydney said these findings were a positive step towards implementing clean fuels.
+Senior author Professor Julie Cairney, also from the Australian Centre for Microscopy and Microanalysis and Faculty of Engineering said these findings were a positive step towards implementing clean fuels.

 Working in partnership with CITIC Metal, the researchers were able to directly observe hydrogen at microstructures in steels thanks to Microscopy Australia’s state-of-the-art custom-designed cryogenic atom probe microscope.

 Declaration: This research was supported by the Australian Research Council and CITIC Metal and made possible by the cryo-microscopy capabilities in Sydney Microscopy & Microanalysis.